greg-raven/Impeachment-Chronicles/_posts/2022-03-29-cia-officer-who-signed-hunter-biden-laptop-letter-claims-credit-for-trump-loss.md

 Nick Shapiro, once a top aide to former CIA Director John Brennan --- both Shapiro and Brennan signed the missive --- and who provided it to Politico, didn't respond to requests for comment from The Epoch Times by press time.

-Most of the other signers didn't respond to requests for comment or declined the requests, the Post reported.
+Most of the other signers didn't respond to requests for comment or declined the requests, *The Post* reported.

 Former DNI James Clapper told the paper that he stands by the statement "made AT THE TIME."